Contracts 1: Multiple Choice Questions and Comprehensive Explanations

 Question 8: What is the difference between a void and a voidable contract?

-a) There is no difference. b) A void contract is never legally binding, while a voidable contract is valid unless set aside. c) A void contract is illegal, while a voidable contract is simply unenforceable. d) A void contract is entered into by minors, while a voidable contract is entered into by adults.
+a) There is no difference. b) A void contract is never legally binding, while a voidable contract is valid unless set aside.
+Because of that, c) A void contract is illegal, while a voidable contract is simply unenforceable. d) A void contract is entered into by minors, while a voidable contract is entered into by adults.

 Answer: b) A void contract is never legally binding, while a voidable contract is valid unless set aside.